A critical discourse analysis of news headlines on Lula’s corruption case in leading newspapers in Brazil

 Omid Alizadeh Afrouzi

-Omid Alizadeh Afrouzi, Universidad de St. Gallen
+Omid Alizadeh Afrouzi, University of St. Gallen

 Agiuar, P. (2016).
 News agencies, development, and the state: models of the BRICS countries.
 Associação Brasileira de Pesquisadores em Jornalismo, 12(1), 34-57.